fongc123/notes/Kubernetes/Replica Sets.md

 The command `kubectl create -f <FILENAME>.yml` is used to create the replica set.
 The command `kubectl get replicaset` will show details about a replica set and the number of desired replicas.
 Pods will be started based on the replica set specifications which can be viewed in `kubectl get pods`.

+The command `kubectl delete replicaset <REPLICA_SET>` is used to delete a replica set.

+The replica set can be updated with the command `kubectl edit replicaset <REPLICA_SET>`.

 For reference, the configuration file and relevant commands for a replication controller are shown below.

 ```yaml